ExtraE113/CS525/projects/midterm/readme.md

 Those are all implemented in pure lambda calculus, and for the most part have (commented out) tests.

+One pattern I found myself using alot was wrapping lambda calculus terms in functions that return the term appled to the function arguments.
+For example `TMmap()`.

+This was useful for a few reasons.
+For one, it let me write cleaner code because I didn't have to make as many manual calls to `TMapp`.
+But more importantly, it let me have `TMmap()` act as a "generic" like we talked about in your office, by instantiating a new copy for each invocation to reset type associations.

 I've also made some minor changes to midterm.sats.

 term_type1_ck now takes another argument `msg`; if the typecheck fails it prints msg.